Mission of the Sailfish 290 CC

 With an impressive freeboard height forward of 48" (1.21 m) and a deep cockpit ranging from 30" astern to 39" forward, this boat should provide a safe, dry ride in most conditions.
 When we throttled up to get underway from a full stop, she lifted out of the water quickly with minimal bow rise and got on plane in approximately 4.1 seconds.
 Her running angle was 5-degrees.

-At best cruise this boat has 370 statute mile/ 321 nautical mile range.
+• Exceptional Range.
+At best cruise, this boat has a range of 370 statute miles / 321 nautical miles.
 She has a fuel capacity of 225 gallons (855 L).

 Sailfish provides a deep cockpit depth with 30” (76 cm) at the stern that increases to 40” (97 cm) at the bow.
 This will provide a sense of safety and security for the family and keep the kids secure.
 The seats forward -- just where most kids will want to hang out -- the seat backs are 19" from the top of the cushions to the coaming.